NEONScience/NEON-Data-Skills/tutorials/teaching-modules/disturb-events-co13/COOP-NEIS-Precipitation-In-R.md

 This depends on what questions we are asking.
 Here we are looking at general patterns in the data across 10 years.
-Since we have just over 3650 days in our entire data set, missing 94 probably won't affect the general trends we are looking at.
+Since we have just over 3650 days in our entire dataset, missing 94 probably won't affect the general trends we are looking at.

 Can you think of a research question where we would need to be concerned about